rsachintha/Green-Health/README.md

 # Green-Health
-A Mobile Application That I Have Developed Using React Native And NodeJs Framework.
+A Mobile Application That I Have Developed Using React Native.